June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 5. The Law of Intention and Desire

 The Law of Intention and Desire states that focused intention in the field of pure potentiality activates organizing power.
-Clarifying your intentions and aligning actions with them sets a direction for growth while remaining detached from fixed outcomes.
+Clarifying intentions and aligning actions with them sets a clear direction while staying detached from fixed outcomes.

 Examples of the Law in Action